S0AndS0/Jekyll_Admin/documentation/_administration/jekyll-usermod.markdown

  --user="Ted"\
  --group="devs"\
  --git-shell-copy-or-link="pushable"\
- --ssh-auth-keys="'$(</path-to-teds/pub.key)'"\
+ --ssh-pub-key="'$(</path-to-teds/pub.key)'"\
  --help
 ```

-> Note in above that the `--ssh-auth-keys` value is double and single quoted in a specific order to ensure that argument parsing does not get confused.
+> Note in above that the `--ssh-pub-key` value is double and single quoted in a specific order to ensure that argument parsing does not get confused.

 ... not that they don't trust _`Bill`_, more that they trust that _`Bill`_ will do something _interesting_ to get the same permissions as _`Ted`_.